sous-chefs/redisio/README.md

 * `redisio['version']` - the version number of redis to install (also appended to the `base_name` for downloading), default is '2.4.10'
 * `redisio['safe_install'] - prevents redis from installing itself if another version of redis is installed, default is true

-Default settings is a hash of default settings to be applied to to all instance.
-These can be overridden in for each individual server in the servers attribute.
+Default settings is a hash of default settings to be applied to to ALL instances.
+These can be overridden for each individual server in the servers attribute.

 * `redisio['default_settings']` - { 'redis-option' => 'option setting' }